jespersoderlund/mqttloadapp/README.md

 - tickscalefactor (optional)- Scale factor to apply to the ”tick” variable, e.g. with a scale factor of 10 and tick of 200 the variable ”tick” would have the value 20 when evaluated in the expression.
 - tickoffset (optional) - A fixed offset of the actual ticks, this can for example allow the values to move to a more interesting area of the graph

+In addition to the standard functinality of exp4j two custom functions have been added:
+- max - Returning the maximum of 2 operands
+- min - Returning the minimum of 2 operands

 # API
 There is a REST-API, the resource endpoint is <host>:<port>/mqttloadapp/webresources.
 The API only supports application/json as content type.